Frequently Asked Questions

 Provided you have an attentive instructor, you should not be uncomfortable, or need to twist yourself into a pretzel.
 Here at CYS, our teachers will offer different variations & modifications to accommodate all levels of practice and we will help you find the right class to fit your needs and comfort level.

 Comfortable clothing that allows you to move and bend freely is best.
 Many yogis wear capri or long, fitted, stretchy pants (yoga pants) and shirts that allow free movement of the arms and shoulders.
 We carry eco-friendly yoga clothes in our CYS Boutique.
 Please do NOT wear heavy perfumes or lotions to class.

-All you need to bring is a reusable water bottle, yoga mat (you can either buy or rent mats for $2 in the CYS Eco-Boutique), and maybe a hand towel.
+All you need to bring is a reusable water bottle, yoga mat (you can either rent mats for $2 or buy a mat in the CYS Eco-Boutique), and maybe a hand towel for sweat.
 You will be able to use the studio's props for everything else.
-We do ask that you wipe or spray the mat after each use and neatly put them back in the supply closet for the next class.
+We do ask that you wipe or spray the mat after each use and neatly turn them back into the front desk for the next class.
 For yogis who already have personal yoga mats/bolsters/props you are welcome to bring them.

+For new students, we have a Special Introductory Offer available on your first visit.
 Wear comfortable clothing and arrive about ten minutes early to Sign In at the front desk and let the instructor know it is your first class and if you have any health conditions or injuries.
 You will be able to use the studio's props and rent/buy a mat if you need one in the CYS Eco-Boutique.
-You can do some yoga research beforehand, but it's not required.
+You can read through the information on our website to familiarize yourself beforehand to be more comfortable if you like.

 Yes, but always check with your doctor first to be safe.
 The breathing while holding a difficult pose will teach you to be comfortable when uncomfortable, which is a nice skill to have when you go into labor.
 For Prenatal Yoga clients, our Gentle Yoga, Yin Yoga & Restorative Yoga classes are ideal during pregnancy for both mom and baby.